Sniffdog/SplitSniff/README.md

 # SplitSniffCC and SplitSniffEWBF

 Very Important...
-SplitsniffCC must use quotation and commas for each GPU selected (ie: '0,1,2,3,4,5,6,7')
+SplitsniffCC (ccminer) must use quotation and commas for each GPU selected (ie: '0,1,2,3,4,5,6,7')

 Very Important...
-SplitSniffEWBF must use quotation without commas (ie: '0 1 2 3 4 5 6 7')
+SplitSniffEWBF (equihash) must use quotation without commas for each GPU selected (ie: '0 1 2 3 4 5 6 7')

 # Go out with your friends and enjoy life!
 This is designed to catch market rise on coins when you're not there!